-Hailing from Egypt and areas of North Africa, recipes vary from locale to locale and family to family, but generally consist of sesame seeds, nuts, salt, dried herbs and spices.
+Hailing from Egypt and areas of North Africa, recipes vary from locale to locale, but generally consist of sesame seeds, nuts, salt, dried herbs and spices.
 Dukkah gets its name from the Arabic word "to crush" or "to pound", which is precisely how it's made, traditionally with a mortar and pestle.
-Hailing from Egypt and areas of North Africa, recipes vary from locale to locale and family to family, but generally consist of sesame seeds, nuts, salt, dried herbs and spices.
 The ingredients are ground into a coarse powder, releasing tastebud-tantalizing aromatics in the process.
 It's a versatile enough thing, fine enough to sprinkle on food as a topping and seasoning, yet chunky enough to grab by the handful and eat as a snack.

 Dukkah, Duqqa, Do'ah, Dukka.
 There are a number of spice mixes that are so closely associated with their place of origin, they're practically synonymous with the cuisine—say, jerk seasoning and Jamaica or garam masala and northern India.
 Others, such as curry powder, have become truly global forces, spread far and wide by inter-continental exchange.